Unlock the potential of big data with our MSc in Applied Social Data Science.

 (BSc) in Politics & International Relations, in Criminology, and in Sociology.
 These programmes give you the opportunity to choose from an impressive range of modules across the University, with a bursary-supported work placement at innovative companies and institutions in the UK and overseas.

-- MSc Policy Analytics Advanced training in data analytics with a focus on addressing real-world challenges through the formation and evaluation of public policy, and the implementation of evidence-based decision making.
+- MSc Applied Social Data Science - Advanced training in data analytics with a focus on addressing real-world challenges through the formation and evaluation of public policy, and the implementation of evidence-based decision making.

 - MRes Advanced Quantitative Methods (AQM) in Social Sciences, as part of the South West Doctoral Training Centre (SWDTC)